The Underground is divided into nine zones: central London is covered by zone 1.

 What are the London tube prices?

 Buy a Visitor Oyster card, Oyster card, Travelcard or use a contactless payment card to get the best value as cash is the most expensive way to pay.
+Find more information, including how to get tickets, with this guide to Oyster cards and travelcards in London.
 Check out this guide to cheap travel for more money-saving tips when travelling in London.

 For contactless payment cards issued outside the UK, please check for transaction fees or bank changes.